Cold bosons in optical lattices: a tutorial for Exact Diagonalization: The Bose-Hubbard model and its characterization

 Thus, the MI phase has a characteristic energy gap $\Delta E=U$ in the energy spectrum which separates the ground state from the excitations.

-We consider systems at filling one, that is, $N/N_{\rm s}=1$.
-In the MI phase, there is one particle in each site and $S_1=\log{N_{\rm s}}$.
+We consider systems at filling one, that is, $q=N/M=1$.
+In the MI phase, there is one particle in each site and $S_1=\log{M}$.
 Due to the fact that in this phase the GS coincides with a single Fock state, $S_D$ is zero.
 Since the number of particles $q$ in each site is a well-defined integer, there are no fluctuations on the on-site number of particles in the Mott phase.
-The MI phase also has a finite correlation length.
+The MI phase also has a finite correlation length $\xi$, defined in $\expval{a_i a_j} - \expval{a_i} \expval{a_j} \propto {\rm e}^{-\left| {\bf r}_i - {\bf r}_j \right|/\xi}$ as a measure of the spatial range of pair correlations.

-\subsection{Superfluid regime}
+\subsubsection{Superfluid regime.}

 When $U/t \rightarrow 0$, the hopping rules the system and each particle becomes completely delocalized over all sites of the lattice.
 So, we can write the single particle state as,